Adhithyaram29D/Supervised-Regression-Assignment/README.md

 ### Approach Overview:
 Dataset Generation

-A synthetic dataset is created since no real-world data is available.
+A synthetic dataset is generated since no real-world dataset is available.

+Each image is generated programmatically with:

+Size: 50 × 50

-Each sample is a 50×50 grayscale image with exactly one pixel set to 255 and all remaining pixels set to 0.
+One pixel set to 255

+Remaining pixels set to 0

+Labels are normalized (x, y) coordinates of the bright pixel.

 Model Selection

-A Convolutional Neural Network (CNN) is used to learn spatial patterns in the image.
+A Convolutional Neural Network (CNN) is used.

+CNNs are well-suited for spatial feature extraction in images.

+The network outputs two values corresponding to (x, y) coordinates.

 Loss Function

-Mean Squared Error (MSE) is used as the task involves coordinate regression.
+Mean Squared Error (MSE) is used as this is a regression problem.

 ## Program